pascal1129/kaggle_airbus_ship_detection/README.md

 $ docker pull pascal1129/detectron:caffe2_cuda9_aliyun
 ```

-in order to get the latest docker image, you can build the latest image with the official dockerfile: [Detectron/docker/Dockerfile](https://github.com/facebookresearch/Detectron/blob/master/docker/Dockerfile).
+In order to get the latest docker image, you can build the latest image with the official dockerfile: [Detectron/docker/Dockerfile](https://github.com/facebookresearch/Detectron/blob/master/docker/Dockerfile).